-The Organization was granted 501(c)(3) status under Section 501(a) of the Internal Revenue Code of 1986.
+The Organization was granted 501(c)(3) status under Section 501(a) of the Internal Revenue Code.
 Therefore, the Organization is generally exempt from both Federal and State income taxes.

-The Organization adopted the provision pertaining to uncertain tax positions (ASC Topic 740) and has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.
+The Organization adopted the provision pertaining to uncertain tax positions and has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.